Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Simulation Studies

-We consider 6 scenarios with three sets of different values of $\gamma$ and two sets of values of $\zeta$.
-We choose $\gamma=(-7.08,0.3,0.3)^T$, $\gamma=(-7.37,0.6,0.6)^T$ and $\gamma=(-7.77,0.9,0.9)^T$ to represent weak, moderate and strong selection effect in trial participation, and set $\zeta=(1,1)^T$, $\zeta=(2,2)^T$ to denote moderate and strong effect modification.
-We calculate the true PATE for each scenario based on the distribution of $Z_{i1}$, $Z_{i2}$ in the target population, and obtaine $\Delta=2.4$ and $\Delta=2.8$ with moderate and strong effect modification.
-To estimate the sampling score, the combined trial and cohort sample is used to fit a weighted logistic model with $S_i$ as the outcome \citep{scott1986fitting}.
+We consider four scenarios with two sets of different values of $\gamma$ and two sets of values of $\zeta$.
+We choose $\gamma=(-7.148, 0.3,0.3,0.3)^T$ and $\gamma=(-7.698, 0.6,0.6,0.6)^T$ to represent moderate and strong selection effect in trial participation, and set $\zeta=(1,1,1)^T$, $\zeta=(2,2,2)^T$ to denote moderate and strong effect modification.
+We calculate the true PATE for each scenario based on the distribution of $Z_{i1}$, $Z_{i2}$ in the target population, and obtain $\Delta=2.4$ and $\Delta=2.8$ with moderate and strong effect modification.
+To estimate the sampling score, the combined trial and cohort sample is used to fit a weighted logistic model with $S_i$ as the outcome variable.
 To predict the potential outcomes in the combined trial and cohort data, linear models are fit among the trial sample.
-We simulate 5,000 data replications for each scenario and evaluate the performance of the two IPSW, OR and the two DR estimators.
+We simulate 5,000 data replications for each scenario and evaluate the performance of the two IPSW, REG and the two DR estimators.
 Both correct and incorrect model specifications are studied whenever applicable.
-A misspecified sampling score model does not include effect modifier $Z_{i2}$ whereas an incorrect outcome model likewise omits $Z_{i2}$.
-For each estimator, we consider the version that used the true treatment propensity score versus that used the estimated propensity score.
+In this simulation, a misspecified sampling score model does not include the interaction term $Z_{i1}Z_{i2}$, whereas an incorrect outcome model likewise omits $Z_{i1}Z_{i2}$.
+For each estimator, we consider the version that used the true treatment propensity score versus the version that used the estimated propensity score with $Z_{i1}$ and $Z_{i2}$.
 Such comparisons could illustrate the potential efficiency gain due to estimating the known propensity scores in the generalizability setting.
-Finally, the following quantities are computed for each scenario: the bias to $\Delta$, empirical standard error (ESE), average of the estimated standard errors (ASE), and empirical coverage probability of the 95$\%$ CIs constructed from the sandwich variance estimators.
+Finally, the following quantities are computed for each scenario: the bias to $\Delta$, empirical standard error (ESE), average of the estimated standard errors (ASE), and empirical coverage probability of the 95$\%$ CIs constructed from the standard errors based on the proposed sandwich variance estimators.
+In addition to the main simulations, we also conduct additional simulations to assess the impact of misspecifying the target population size $N$ as well as a smaller trial sample size and/or cohort sample size.
+Those results are reported in Section \ref{sec:misspecify}.
+The \texttt{R} code for implementing the simulation studies can be found in Web Appendix 5.